KTanAug21/fly.io-livewire-snippets/README.md

 ## Finally deployed through Fly.io!
-Livewire apps are faster close to your users.
+[Livewire](https://laravel-livewire.com/) apps--any apps really--are faster close to your users.

 Deploy your Laravel-Livewire app in a jiffy with [Fly.io](https://fly.io/docs/laravel/), wherever your users may be!